-Year 1 Semester 1 Module Code Learning outcome Origins of the LKA038M10 - relate urban models to the underlying health motives Healthy City - recognize these models in situ - understand the impact of urban interventions on public health (physically, mentally, and in especially in terms of lifestyles [mobility, healthy food]
+Year 1 Semester 1 Module Code Learning outcome Origins of the Healthy City LKA038M10 relate urban models to the underlying health motives recognize these models in situ understand the impact of urban interventions on public health (physically, mentally, and in especially in terms of lifestyles [mobility, healthy food] know what type of data are relevant, how to assess them, and how to relate health data to urban models analyze key texts and key plans related to the origin of healthy cities Theories and Methodologies in Architectural and Urban History I: Architectural Typologies LKA039M05 Upon successful completion of the course unit, students are able to: relate architectural types and their evolution to functional programmes and the way these evolved, as well as to the social, economic and cultural context of this programmatic evolution; assess changes in the architectural language over time as to be observed in these building types; evaluate changes in the spatial, i.e. urban setting of these buildings; carry out the necessary bibliographical research.

-- know what type of data are relevant, how to assess them, and how to relate health data to urban models - analyze key texts and key plans related to the origin of healthy cities An encyclopedia of typologies LKA039M05 Upon successful completion of the course unit, students are able to: - relate architectural types and their evolution to functional programmes and the way these evolved, as well as to the social, economic and cultural context of this programmatic evolution; - assess changes in the architectural language over time as to be observed in these building types; - evaluate changes in the spatial, i.e. urban setting of these buildings; - carry out the necessary bibliographical research.
-Capita Selecta: Architecture, Urbanism, Health (elective) LKA036M05 Learning outcomes: conform Teaching and Examination Regulations Capita Selecta: Perception and Representation (elective) LKA035M05 Learning outcomes: conform Teaching and Examination Regulations Capita Selecta: Cultural Heritage/ History and Theory of Architecture and Urbanism (elective) LKA034M05 1 Related to: Cultural Heritage Upon completion of the course, participants will understand the complexity of the concept of "cultural heritage", both as a field of research combining different historical perspectives and as a practical task for heritage managers with a background in architectural history.
+Capita Selecta: Architecture, Urbanism, Health (elective) LKA036M05 Learning outcomes: conform Teaching and Examination Regulations Capita Selecta: Cultural Heritage/ History and Theory of Architecture and Urbanism (elective) LKA034M05 1 Related to: Cultural Heritage Upon completion of the course, participants will understand the complexity of the concept of "cultural heritage", both as a field of research combining different historical perspectives and as a practical task for heritage managers with a background in architectural history.
 They will be able to assess buildings in terms of their heritage value under the premise of current heritage conservation concepts.
 2. Related to Expressionism in Architecture After completing the course, participants will have a comprehensive overview of the phenomenon of expressionism in architecture, especially in the Netherlands and Germany.
 They will be familiar with expressionist architecture in Groningen and be able to understand the idea of expressionism in relation to contemporaneous cultural trends as well as classify buildings inspired by expressionism.
-Year 1 Semester 2 Detecting the City (Excursion) LKA037M05 This module is meant as an intensive academic ánd in situ research into modern and contemporary tendencies in architecture and urbanism (+ health) through the example(s) of one or two specific cities in Europe (London / Vienna and Prague).
+Year 1 Semester 2 Theories and Methodologies in Architectural and Urban History II: Research Excursion LKA037M05 This module is meant as an intensive academic and in situ research into modern and contemporary tendencies in architecture and urbanism (+ health) through the example(s) of one or two specific cities in Europe (London / Vienna and Prague).
 It aims at the student's sound understanding and critical reproduction of (aspects) of the chosen city's urban history since the Enlightenment, with attention paid to the (non)human actors involved: urban policies, ideologies, commissioners, architects, town planners, societal visions, urban models, architectural typologies, maps and so further.

-A&U: Internship / LKA888M10 To practice the acquired knowledge and competences within a professional institution (including design oriented), Individual Project relevant policies and/or in an existing or individually chosen research project; being able to individually organize, work and collaborate in a professional context.
-MA Thesis in LKA999M15 Learning outcomes: conform Teaching and Examination Regulations Architecture and Urbanism
+A&U: Internship / Individual Project LKA888M10 To practice the acquired knowledge and competences within a professional institution (including design oriented), relevant policies and/or in an existing or individually chosen research project; being able to individually organize, work and collaborate in a professional context.
+MA Thesis in Architecture and Urbanism LKA999M15 Learning outcomes: conform Teaching and Examination Regulations